im-michaelc/mcp-mlynnc/src/amazon-keyspaces-mcp-server/README.md

 If the file doesn't exist yet or doesn't have an `mcpServers` section, create it with the structure shown above.

-Now when you use Q Chat by running `q chat`, it will automatically connect to your Keyspaces MCP server.
+Now when you use Kiro CLI by running `kiro-cli chat`, it will automatically connect to your Keyspaces MCP server.

 ## Available Tools